Movie theater: Presentation

 Until the multiplex era, prior to showtime, the screen in some theaters would be covered by a curtain, in the style of a theater for a play.
 The curtain would be drawn for the feature.
 It is common practice in Australia for the curtain to cover part of the screen during advertising and trailers, then be fully drawn to reveal the full width of the screen for the main feature.
 Some theaters, lacking a curtain, filled the screen with slides of some form of abstract art prior to the start of the movie.
-Currently, in multiplexes, theater chains often feature a continuous slideshow between showings featuring a loop of movie trivia, promotional material for the theater chains (such as encouraging patrons to purchase drinks, snacks and popcorn, gift vouchers and group rates, or other foyer retail offers), or advertising for local and national businesses.
-Advertisements for Fandango and other convenient methods of purchasing tickets is often shown.
-Also prior to showing the film, reminders, in varying forms would be shown concerning theater etiquette (no smoking, no talking, no littering, removing crying babies, etc.) and in recent years, added reminders to silence mobile phones as well as warning concerning movie piracy with camcorders ("camming").
+Currently, in multiplexes, theater chains often include a continuous slideshow between showings featuring a loop of movie trivia, promotional material for the theater chains (such as encouraging patrons to purchase drinks, snacks and popcorn, gift vouchers and group rates, or other foyer retail offers), or advertising for local and national businesses.
+Advertisements for Fandango and other convenient methods of purchasing tickets are often shown.
+Also prior to showing the film, reminders in varying forms would be shown concerning theater etiquette (no smoking, no talking, no littering, no texting, etc.) and in recent years, added reminders to silence mobile phones as well as warnings concerning movie piracy with camcorders ("camming").

 Some well-equipped theaters have "interlock" projectors which allow two or more projectors and sound units to be run in unison by connecting them electronically or mechanically.
-This set up can be used to project two prints in sync (for dual-projector 3-D) or to "interlock" one or more sound tracks to a single film.
+This setup can be used to project two prints in sync (for dual-projector 3-D) or to "interlock" one or more soundtracks to a single film.
 Sound interlocks were used for stereophonic sound systems before the advent of magnetic film prints.
 Fantasound (developed by RCA in 1940 for Disney's Fantasia) was an early interlock system.
 Likewise, early stereophonic films such as This Is Cinerama and House of Wax utilized a separate, magnetic oxide-coated film to reproduce up to six or more tracks of stereophonic sound.
 Datasat Digital Entertainment, purchaser of DTS's cinema division in May 2008, uses a time code printed on and read off of the film to synchronize with a CD-ROM in the sound track, allowing multi-channel soundtracks or foreign language tracks.
 This is not considered a projector interlock, however.

 This practice is most common with blockbuster movies.
 Muvico Theaters, Regal Cinemas, Pacific Theatres and AMC Theatres are some theaters that interlock films.